Bounded dissipation law and profiles of turbulent velocity moments in wall flows: Asymptotic behaviors

+For $A_q$ (normalized by $A_1$), the data vary with the flow, those for the channel being the lowest.
+This is in addition to the sensitivity shown by $A_1$ itself with respect to $Re_\tau$ \citep{Morrison2019}.
+Moreover, following the Gaussian model in \cite{MM2013}, one has

 which is, however, conspicuously higher than the $A_q$ obtained from Fig.~4a.
-Such a departure indicates that the Gaussian assumption does not hold and that a different model is needed (e.g., the sub-Gaussian consideration of \cite{Bjorn2021PRR}).
+This departure indicates that the Gaussian assumption does not hold and that a different model is needed (e.g., the sub-Gaussian consideration of \cite{Bjorn2021PRR}).